RP6502-OS

 int write_xram(xram_addr buf, unsigned count, int fildes)

-These operations are interesting because of their high performance and ability to work in the background while the 6502 is doing something else.
-You can expect close to 64KB/sec, which means loading a game level’s worth of assets will take less than a second.
+These operations stand out for their high performance and ability to run in the background while the 6502 does other work.
+Expect close to 64 KB/sec, meaning a game level’s worth of assets loads in under a second.

 Bulk XRAM operations are why the Picocomputer 6502 was designed without paged memory.